KaidenX04/Quasar/README.md

 # How to Use

-Note:
+Notes:

-if you execute more than one statement per line, you must use semicolons in between the statements.
+-if you execute more than one statement per line, you must use semicolons in between the statements.
 Otherwise, you don't need to use semicolons.
+-An expression is any valid combination of numbers, variables, and symbols that will evaluate into a result;

 ### Define Variable
 ```